RobotecAI/o3de-otto-robots-gem/README.md

 - High and low stands for OTTO 1500 v2
 - Stand for OTTO 600

-Models are simplified and does not contain e.g.
+Please note that links and how parts of the robots combine might not be faithful to actual design, as it is not public.
+Models are simplified and do not contain e.g.

 OTTO 1500:
 - Intel RealSense Cameras